Render the HelcimPay.js payment modal

 }

-When a HelcimPay.js ACH bank payment is successful, the eventMessage contains a JSON.stringify version of the response.
+When a HelcimPay.js ACH bank payment is processed and the SUCCESS event is emitted from the iFrame, the eventMessage contains a JSON.stringify version of the response.
 Below is an example of a parsed response object.

 status: 200